Onyenwere scores 31, helps No. 10 UCLA beat Washington in OT - WHIZ News

 The game was tied 70-all after regulation and the Bruins sprinted to a 78-71 lead in the overtime.

-Onyenwere, who missed the loss to USC due to a sprained ankle, shot 13 of 26 from the field and 5 for 7 from the line.
+Onyenwere, who missed just that one game, shot 13 of 26 from the field and 5 for 7 from the line.
+In the third quarter, she made a point to be aggressive getting back in the lane and finding her shots there.

 Chou came up big down the stretch.
 She made a 3-pointer with 44 seconds left from the baseline to give UCLA a 69-68 lead and added a steal with 11 seconds remaining.
 Onyenwere made one of two free throws for a 70-68 lead, but Melgoza, fouled with 4 seconds left, made both free throws, tying the game and forcing OT.